 As a sign of things to come, she found herself drawn to the local order of Dominicans.
 She learned that they were founded by St. Dominic for the express purpose of preaching the Gospel, and this thrilled her young heart.
 When she saw a Dominican, she would follow him in order to walk in his steps.

-Want your kids to be excited about the Catholic Faith?
+Want your kids excited about the Catholic Faith?

 Time to Grow Up